 The cash to invest is the amount of money you would be willing to invest in the long term.
-It’s not the money you have today or would invest today, but the maximum amount of money you would introduce into the system for the whole investment period (e.g.: 1 year).
+It’s not the money you have today, or you have in your exchange, but the maximum amount of money you would introduce into the system for the whole investment period (e.g.: 1 year).

 Needless to say, you can change your mind at any time and adjust this value as many times as you need.
 The bot will never invest it all at once but in small increments.